Arianee/docs/docs/AriaEconomy.md

-*   **Creation** of Certificates.
+*   **Creation** of certificates.
 *   **Message(s)** to a certificate the Brand created.
 *   **Event(s)** to enrich a certificate.

-To maintain a stable price in USD of features, their price in Aria is adjusted every day by Oracles based on the Day-1 _8:00pm CEST_ Aria/USD exchange rate.
+To maintain a stable price of features expressed in USD, their price in Aria is adjusted every day by Oracles based on the Day-1 _8:00pm CEST_ Aria/USD exchange rate.

 ## **The Aria token circulation**

-Anyone, any entity can buy & sell Aria on public exchanges.
+Anyone or any organisation can buy & sell Aria on public exchanges.

 The Aria spent for premium features are automatically distributed among stakeholders of the ecosystem so that they are incentivized to contribute.
 Redistribution goes as follow: